Aircoookie/WLED/usermods/GeoGab-Relays/readme.md

  - on (1=on, 0=unchanged):         {"relays":{"on":[0,0,0,0]}}       1: Turns the relay on, 0: keeps the status untouched
  - off (1=off, 0=unchanged):       {"relays":{"off":[0,0,0,0]}}      1: Turns the relay off, 0: keeps the status untouched

-The array [0,0,...] must correspond to the number of relays.
+The `array [0,0,...]` must match correspond to the number of relays.
 Otherwise the command is discarded.

 #### Setup of the Relays (perfered methode is the web interface):
 Be careful when configuring with JSON.
 There is no error detection.
 Think very carefully.
 Incorrect settings can put the device out of operation.
 In the worst case the hardware can be damaged.